Tuchel confirms fresh Verratti injury blow

 "His new problem is something else, but I do not know too much."

-PSG host Bordeaux on Saturday before making the trip to Old Trafford for the first leg of their tie with United three days later.
+PSG hosts Bordeaux on Sunday before making the trip to Old Trafford for the first leg of its tie with United three days later.